Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Time – What Is Samhain?
 What to Know About the Ancient Pagan Festival That Came Before Halloween

-There is also evidence to suggest ancient people celebrated Samhain on the new moon closest to the Autumn Equinox.
+There’s also some historical evidence suggesting ancient people may have celebrated a three-day Samhain festival under the new moon closest to the Autumn Equinox.

 The Gauls marked the year into just two havles, the dark or winter half being Sam or Samonios, the light half Gam or its Latinized form, Gamonios.